wit-go/shell/README.md

 ```
 # License

-This is a GPL 3.0 Project.
+This is a LGPL 3.0 Project.
+Hopefully. golang has a lot of wierd reprocussions for the GPL/LGPL

 # Credits